Joey Gallo Player Props: Twins vs. Red Sox

-On Monday, Joey Gallo (.206 slugging percentage in past 10 games, with no homers) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:40 PM ET.
+Joey Gallo -- with a slugging percentage of .200 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins against the Boston Red Sox, with Kutter Crawford on the mound, on June 20 at 7:40 PM ET.

-He is looking to get back on track after he struck out four times in his last game against the Tigers.
+He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Joey Gallo Game Info & Props vs. the Red Sox